ion2014/indexing-wzyken1102/README.md

 4. A: Exploration and implementation of one alternative avenue of indexing
 5. Extra Credit for highly performant implementations based on the benchmarks described in the next subsection:
-    1. X extra points for the 50th percentile of the class
+    1. 40 extra points for the 50th percentile of the class
-    2. Y extra points for the 25th percentile of the class
+    2. 50 extra points for the 25th percentile of the class
-    3. Z extra points for the 10th percentile of the class
+    3. 60 extra points for the 10th percentile of the class
+6. These extra points will be applied at the end of the semester to your overall grade

 ## Code

+### Summary of files

+Although it seems like there's alot of code, most of it is testing code!
 The goal of the code base is to keep things small and streamlined.
 This allows you the student to go bazinga(s) over modifications and optimizations without fear that you shouldn't modify some file.

 The files you can (and likely should modify) are the following:
-* `Main.java`
-* `Column.java`
-* `BPlusTree.java`
-* `Table.java`
+* `Main.java`: contains the main entry point to the code
+* `BPlusTree.java`: contains the B+ tree skeleton class.
+This compiles but doesn't work!
+You'll need to fill in the functions.
+We suggest some functions for you to make.
+* `Column.java`: contains the Column class.
+You'll modify this to include your indexing mechanism after you've built your B+ tree.
+* `Table.java`: contains the Table class.
+Defines the interfaces that allow you to perform range queries on the table class.
+You'll have to change the implementation of these methods to account for any changes you've made in the other files.

 You can make any changes to the files above so long as you follow the instructions on what you are able to change and not.
 You can also make new Java files that contain your own code.

+The following files don't need to be changed but you should know what they are used for.
+It might be helpful to change some of them but it wouldnt be necessary.
+* `Tuple.java`: contains the definition of a Tuple.
+This is the logical Tuple outside of the table.
+The Table takes an instance of a Tuple and stores the information in the Tuple, not necessarily using the instance of the Tuple.
+* `TupleIDSet.java`: contains the definition of a set of Tuple IDS (Integers).
+This is what is returned from a filter predicate, for example, the Tuple IDs where attribute A is between some value x and y.
+* `Filter.java`: contains the definition for a filter predicate.
+It's passed into the `Table.filter()` method so that the method can execute the code.
+* `MaterializedResults.java`: contains the definition for the MaterializedResults class.
+An instance of this is returned when you want to get the tuples from a set of tuple IDs.

+The following files deal with tests.
+Do not edit these files!:
+* `Benchmarks.java`: Contains benchmarking code where we measure the query response time of your Table.
+* `BPlusTreeTests.java`: Tests the correctness of your B+ tree.
+It puts and removes values from your B+ tree.
+It also checks the internal node structure of your B+ tree using the `INodeValidator` class defined in this file.
+* `TableTests.java`: Checks that the table's functions are return the right values.

+### What works and what doesn't?

+We've written the table so that it works at a very fundamental level.
+You can confirm this by running `make testtable` as described below.
+To ensure correctness you should modify the code while ensuring the Table's tests stay correct.

+We've given you skeleton code for the B+ tree and so this definitely doesn't work.

-### Installing and Running
+## Building and Running

 Unfortunately, the code is written in Java.
 As such, you need the Java JDK.
 We use version 11.
 I'm no Java programmer so I use a Makefile.

 To compile the code: